GoogleCloudPlatform/nodejs-docs-samples/auth/README.md

         $ npm install

-2. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID, and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the credential you're using.
+2. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID, set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the credential you're using, and set the environment variable `BUCKET_NAME` to a bucket you created in the project.

 3. To run the individual auth.js test, you can do:

-        $ MATCH=auth npm run test-single
+        $ npm run test:auth

 ## Downscoping with Credential Access Boundaries